bartosz-dude/neutralino-solid-vite/README.md

 ## Known problems

-Vite doesn't exit when app window is closed via close button in dev mode
+When closing app window in dev mode, vite doesn't stop

 ## Why the env